themisir/themisir.com/content/posts/dry.md

 Now our new quest is finding interesting ways to manage the newly purchased tool’s configuration files which are in YAML format, but some parts use TOML sprinkled with some inline JSON bits.
 You check out existing declarative solutions for generating configuration files from smaller configuration files.
 After a week of learning, trial & error, you give up and try out writing a few bash scripts using combination of `jq`, `awk`, `yq`, `grep` pipes.
 It works, but now nobody understands how it does.

 You give up and write a small javascript script which turns into a project on its own with multiple layers and half a gig of `node_modules`.
 At least now you can validate and generate type definitions of different models at the same time!
+Which has nothing to do with the problem at hand..